BaselAbujamous/clust/README.md

 -K \<integer> [\<integer> ...] | K values: refer to the publication for details (default: all values from 2 to 20 inclusively)
 -q3s \<real number> |  Defines the threshold for outliers in terms of the number of Q3's (third quartiles).
 Smaller values lead to tighter clusters (default: 2.0).
 --no-optimisation | Skip the cluster optimisation step.
 Not recommended except to compare results before and after optimisation (default: optimisation is performed).
---deterministic | Use deterministic settings across the steps of *Clust*.
-Recommended if one requires the same results to be obtained when *Clust* is run multiple times with the same parameters.
+--deterministic | Use deterministic settings across the steps of *clust*.
+Recommended if one requires the same results to be obtained when *clust* is run multiple times with the same parameters.
 This is not expected to compensate the quality, and it might become a default setting in future releases.
 -np \<integer> | Number of parallel processes (default: 1) -h, --help | show the help message and exit